 Like breeds like

 Find channels that inspire you.
 Follow profiles that you feel have the same impact on readers that you want to grow.
 Always be original, but don’t be afraid to connect with similar travel bloggers.
-If you’re drawn to a successful travel blogger, see where else they’re present.
+If you’re drawn to a successful content creator, see where else they’re present.
 All the audiences following across platforms are ripe for picking.

 Social media is great because it connects you to like-minded people.
 When you follow an account, you also see other followers and groups.
 Which means you’re automatically connected and recommended to potential readers.